uthpalaherath/uthpalaherath.github.io/_pages/research.md

 # Research

 My research focuses on the computational modeling of state-of-the-art novel material using high performance computing.
 I mainly study a class of remarkable materials known as Strongly Correlated Materials (SCMs) using Density Functional Theory (DFT) and Quantum Many Body methods including Dynamical Mean Field Theory (DMFT).
 I am also involved with code development projects which facilitate the pre and post processing of electronic structure calculations.

+Summary of research interests:

+- The development of the DMFTwDFT framework to characterize strongly correlated materials
+- An ab-initio DFT+DMFT study of the effect of oxygen vacancies on structural, electronic and magnetic properties of rare-earth nickelate perovskites
+- PyProcar: A Python library for electronic structure pre/post-processing
+- MDWC -A Molecular Dynamics simulation library developed by our group
+- Employing Virtual Crystal Approximation (VCA) with DMFT to study strongly correlated alloys/defects

 The following is a brief description of SCMs and the methodologies I use to study them.

 ### Strongly Correlated Materials (SCMs)